danmysak/cheathit/README.md

 #### `--min-ratio`

-Minimum ratio of the number of [tokens](#Tokenization) shared by two submissions to the number of tokens in the longer of the submissions that is required to include the pair in the report.
+Minimum ratio of the number of [tokens](#Tokenization) shared by two submissions to the number of tokens in the longer of the submissions required so that the pair is included in the report.

 The default value of `--min-ratio` is `0.2`.